Einstein's unsuccessful investigations: Black holes

 The essential result of this investigation is a clear understanding as to why the "Schwarzschild singularities" do not exist in physical reality.
 Although the theory given here treats only clusters whose particles move along circular paths it does not seem to be subject to reasonable doubt that more general cases will have analogous results.
-The "Schwarzschild cannot be concentrated arbitrarily.
+The "Schwarzschild singularity" does not appear for the reason that matter cannot cannot be concentrated arbitrarily.
 And this is due to the fact that otherwise the constituting particles would reach the velocity of light.

-Einstein's argument itself only shows that stable spinning objects have to spin faster and faster to stay stable before the point where they collapse.
-But it is well understood today (and was understood well by some even then) that collapse cannot happen through stationary states the way Einstein imagined.
-Nevertheless, the extent to which the models of black holes in classical general relativity correspond to physical reality remains unclear, and in particular the implications of the central singularity implicit in these models are still not understood.
+Einstein proposed that conservation of angular momentum would cause particles in a collapsing body to settle into stable orbits with finite radii, thereby preventing the formation of an event horizon.

-Closely related to his rejection of black holes, Einstein believed that the exclusion of singularities might restrict the class of solutions of the field equations so as to force solutions compatible with quantum mechanics, but no such theory has ever been found.
+In modern theory, the singularity issue is resolved by using Kruskal–Szekeres coordinates.
+In the early 21st century, the first photo of a black hole was taken by the Event Horizon Telescope and evidence of black hole coalescence has been obtained by LIGO.